Scour the streets of Barcelona to spot the film-worthy sites included in some of the best movies filmed in beautiful Barcelona.

 L’Auberge Espagnole (2003) d.
 Cedric Klapisch

 There are scenes among the crowds on La Rambla and in the quieter corners of the Old City, such as the Carrer de les Caputxes.
-Remember to visit the open plazas and sands of La Barceloneta, the city’s coastal neighbourhood.
-Once a thriving fishing port, the area remains an energetic place – perfect for enjoying the sunshine, taking a dip or grabbing a bite to eat.
+Remember to visit the open plazas and sands of La Barceloneta, the city’s coastal neighborhood.
+Once a thriving fishing port, the area remains an energetic place – perfect for enjoying the sunshine, taking a dip, or grabbing a bite to eat.

 Vicky Cristina Barcelona (2008) d.
 Woody Allen

 Similarly to Allen’s other films Midnight in Paris and To Rome With Love, the Golden Globe-winning Vicky Cristina Barcelona is a love letter to a great European city.
 He introduces the audience to Barcelona through the eyes of Vicky and Cristina, two bright-eyed visitors, fresh to the city’s sights and sounds.
 Many of Barcelona’s most famed buildings and spaces make an appearance, particularly the incredible works of Antoni Gaudi.
 The unique shapes and colors of La Sagrada Familia, Parc Guell and La Casa Mila (or ‘La Pedrera’) appear prominently – the latter two are just a short hop apart on the L3 Metro.

 A visit to the remarkable rooftop of La Casa Mila is a must.
 Fancy a spot of lunch?
 Visit the charming Els Quatre Gats – one of Picasso’s old stomping grounds and a little modernist marvel, tucked away in the Gothic Quarter.
 Jump on the L3 Metro and head for Lesseps to take the short walk to the iconic gates of the Parc.